loshmis/vanguard-docs/upgrade-guide.md

 * Run `php artisan migrate` command to create new database table for storing api token identifiers.

+* Run `php artisan jwt:secret` command to generate new 32 characters long secret key used for signing JWT tokens (required only for JSON API)

 * "Social Networks" section is completely removed from user's profile page as well as from edit user page.
 So, to remove it from your system, remove the `UserSocialNetworks` model from your `app` directory as well as `user_social_networks` database table.
 Also, make sure that you update your view files and remove Social Network section from them as well.